uStudioCompany/formfish/README.md

 }
 ```

-Also it can be represented as an array of fields or field sets
+Also, it can be represented as an array of fields or field sets
 (**don't forget to pass `index` to each one of those Fields/FieldSets!**):

 ```typescript jsx